benste/GraphRAGZen/docs/source/motivation/index.rst

 ==========

-`GraphRAG from Microsoft <https://github.com/microsoft/graphrag>`_ makes it easy to get started with automated RAG using Graphs.
+`GraphRAG from Microsoft <https://github.com/microsoft/graphrag>`_ makes it easy to get started with automated Graph RAG.

-Sadly, the codebase is hard to read, difficult to addapt, and dataflow in the pipelines near impossible to follow.
+Sadly, the codebase is hard to read, difficult to adapt, and dataflow in the pipelines near impossible to follow.

-The work done by the GraphRAG team shouldn’t be in vain, but should allow for developers to create GraphRAG applications that are maintainable, extendable and intuitive.
+The work done by the GraphRAG team shouldn't be in vain, but should allow for developers to create GraphRAG applications that are maintainable, extendable and intuitive.

-And so GraphRAGZen was born; the logic given by GraphRAG in a functional, common sense library.
+And so **GraphRAGZen** was born; the logic given by GraphRAG in a functional, common sense library...

-But that’s just another implementation of GraphRAG, right?
+But that's just another Graph RAG library, right?
 -----------------------------------------------------------------------------

 `XKCD says it well <https://xkcd.com/927/>`_

 It's early days for GraphRAG technology, and there's no standard implementation method accepted at large.
-This shows that there's still a lack of high quality, easy to implement, solutions in the OSS space.
+This shows that there's still a lack of high quality, easy to implement solutions in the OSS space.

 From experience I found that most libraries available either provide a limited set